mkarliner/node-red-journal/README.md

 {
 	value: <inputValue>
-	journalTimestamp: <javascript timestamp in milliseconds>
+	jts: <javascript timestamp in milliseconds>
 }

 The second version is a simple array of the last 'n' input values.